Walk on the Wildside

 Bring the family and join Regional San’s Bufferlands staff for our annual Walk on the Wildside event, a celebration of International Migratory Bird Day.

 Walk on the Wildside highlights local efforts to protect and restore Central Valley habitats.
-This FREE family-oriented event includes hiking tours of local wetlands and forests, presentations, a live animal show by Wildthings, Inc., music by Cliff Compton and Mountaintop, children’s hands-on activities, informational exhibits, and more!
+This FREE family-oriented event includes hiking tours of local wetlands and forests, presentations, live animal shows by Wild Things, Inc., live music by Side-wheeler String Band, children’s hands-on activities, informational exhibits, and more!
+New this year—the “New Bite” Mobile Food Truck will be onsite for food purchases.
 (Get directions.)

 Guided and self-guided tours are offered throughout the day.
 Explore a pristine valley oak riparian forest in search of migratory songbirds.
 Visit numerous wetland and riparian forest restoration projects.
 Take one of the Bufferlands guided tours and enjoy a unique opportunity to see a rare heron and egret rookery—one of only four in Sacramento County.
 This rookery contains more than 120 active nests of great blue herons, great egrets and double crested cormorants.
 Spotting scopes will be available for optimum viewing of these fascinating and beautiful birds.